kmcroft13/traverse-box-items/README.md

     parentExecutionID [string]: The execution ID from the loop which triggered the function

 ## Process Non-Owned Items ##
 By default the script is configured to skip items not owned by the user associated with the calling Box API client.
 This prevents the script from processing duplicate items for collaborated folders.
-However, there may be cases where you want to process non-owned, collaborated items especially when used in conjunction with the whitelist feature to limit the scope of which items the script will process.
+However, there may be cases where you want to process non-owned, collaborated items especially when used in conjunction with the allowlist feature to limit the scope of which items the script will process.

 ## CSV ##
 Instead of iterating through all users, the script can be configured to pull a pre-defined set of items to process from a CSV file.
 The CSV requires 3 columns with one of the following headers each: `item_id` OR `Item ID` OR `Folder/File ID`, `owner_login` OR `Owner Login`, and `type` OR `Item Type` OR `Path`.
 Conveniently, the second of each of these headers match ones produced by some of Box's native reporting.
 This is useful if you already know the scope of the items you want to take action on (for example, by pulling a Shared Link or Folders and Files report from Box).

-## Blacklist ##
+## Denylist ##
-The blacklist feature allows the user to configure specific users or folders to skip during processing.
+The denylist feature allows the user to configure specific users or folders to skip during processing.
 If these items are encountered during traversal, they will be skipped and no action will be performed.
 The item will be logged in runtime logs but will not be captured in audit event logs.
-The blacklist accepts an array of user IDs and / or an array of folder IDs.
+The denylist accepts an array of user IDs and / or an array of folder IDs.

-## Whitelist ##
+## Allowlist ##
-The whitelist feature allows the user to configure specific combinations of users and folders explicitly process.
-When the whitelist is enabled, no other items besides the ones explicitly configured will be processed.
-Items not included in the whitelist will not be processed and will not be included in the runtime logs or in audit event logs.
+The allowlist feature allows the user to configure specific combinations of users and folders explicitly process.
+When the allowlist is enabled, no other items besides the ones explicitly configured will be processed.
+Items not included in the allowlist will not be processed and will not be included in the runtime logs or in audit event logs.
-The whitelist is an array of objects.
+The allowlist is an array of objects.
 Each object requires two elements: `ownerID` and `folderIDs`.
-* `ownerID` is a string representing the user ID for the user who owns the whitelisted folders.
+* `ownerID` is a string representing the user ID for the user who owns the allowlisted folders.
-* `folderIDs` is an array of strings representing the folder IDs which should be processed in the whitelist.
+* `folderIDs` is an array of strings representing the folder IDs which should be processed in the allowlist.
 All folder IDs within this array must be owned by the `ownerID` user defined above.
-* `followAllChildItems` is a boolean which specifies whether or not the whitelist should apply to all child items throughout an entire structure, or if the whitelist should only apply to the specified item and its immediate children.
+* `followAllChildItems` is a boolean which specifies whether or not the allowlist should apply to all child items throughout an entire structure, or if the allowlist should only apply to the specified item and its immediate children.
 In technical terms, controls whether or not recursion is performed.

 ## Simulation Mode ##
 If adding custom User Defined Business Logic, it is recommended to implement a "simulation mode" by leveraging the `modifyData` config flag.
 If the flag is `true` you can perform the actual action associated with your custom logic, while if the flag is `false` you can implement an audit log only version that does not actually modify any data.
 You can see a sample implementation in the example file.